John’s healing biblical revelation needed now more than ever, ecumenical leaders agree

 Tags: cash bail, evangelical lutheran church in america, lehigh conference of churches, mennonite church usa, moravian church in north america, national council of churches, office of public witness, office of the general assembly, rev. 22:1-5, rev. canon elise johnstone, rev. dr. j. herbert nelson ii, Rev. Jimmie Hawkins, rev. robina winbush, the episcopal church, United Methodist Church, World Communion of Reformed Churches, world council of churches

-Ministries: Gender & Racial Justice, Office of Public Witness, Matthew 25 in the PC(USA):
+Ministries: Gender, Racial and Intercultural Justice, Office of Public Witness, Matthew 25 in the PC(USA): Join the Movement